3 min read

 There are several measures you can take with your dog from an early age to try and reduce or relieve motion sickness:

-Motion sickness affects many dogs --- and dog owners --- daily.
+Motion sickness affects many dogs --- and pet parents --- daily.
 Although drugs are always an option to quell the symptoms of motion sickness, there are natural methods, too.
 Give these suggestions a try to end motion sickness so you can both hit the road, happily.